-- Half-Human Hybrid: Oliver is a human/titan hybrid.
-He inherited the "dying once a day" curse from his father, Prometheus.
+- Half-Human Hybrid: Oliver is a human/Titan hybrid.
+He inherited the "dying every day" curse from his father, Prometheus.

 - Harmful to Minors: Hayley shields Oliver's eyes when Zeus attacks his father.

-- Hazmat Suit: 3 gas mask hangs by the sink in the Men of Letters' library.
+- Hazmat Suit: Three gas mask hangs by the sink in the Men of Letters' library.

 - Healing Factor: Shane recovers from all his injuries upon resurrecting.

 - Hell-Bent for Leather: Artemis dressed in black leather.

 - Heroic Suicide: When Prometheus gets impaled by one of Artemis's god-killing arrows, he drives it further into him (thus killing himself) so it will impale Zeus too, who is standing behind him.